 The role of the professional coffee buyer is to protect quality and maintain availability by selecting coffees that meet price, quality, availability and relationship requirements.
 The main tools of the coffee buyer are green coffee contracts and quality analysis.

 Spencer Turer is vice president of Coffee Enterprises in Hinesburg, Vermont.
-He is a founding member of the Roasters Guild and a licensed Q grader, and he received the Specialty Coffee Association of America (SCAA, now SCA) Outstanding Contribution to the Association Award.
-Turer is an active volunteer for the SCA and the National Coffee Association USA.
+He is a founding member of the Roasters Guild, a licensed Q grader, and received the SCAA Outstanding Contribution to the Association Award.
+Turer is an active volunteer for the SCA, the National Coffee Association USA, and is an Ambassador for the International Women’s Coffee Alliance.